CRYPTO_X25519(3MONOCYPHER) | 3MONOCYPHER | CRYPTO_X25519(3MONOCYPHER) |

 EXAMPLES

-The following example assumes the existence ofarc4random_buf
+The following example assumes the existence of

 (), which fills the given buffer with